 My facial muscles twitched uncontrollably.
 My fingers were clamped into an awkward lobster claw shape.
 My feet tingled.
-I had been rapidly inhaling for close to an hour, and I was literally high off my own supply of oxygen, near what doctors call “the seizure threshold.”
-I was blindfolded, but 30 people witnessed my breakdown on Zoom, for which I had paid $30.
+I had been rapidly inhaling for close to a half an hour, and I was literally high off my own supply of oxygen, near what doctors call “the seizure threshold.”
+I was blindfolded, but dozens of people were virtually present for my breakdown on Zoom, for which I had paid $30.
 I had entered the world of breathwork — an umbrella term for ways of consciously controlling one’s breath, ranging from doctor-prescribed exercises to Hindu-influenced New Age practices — and I was deeply regretting it.

 Whether consciously or subconsciously, you’ve probably been encouraged to “breathe more” recently.

 If you have an Apple Watch, it has reminded you to breathe twice a day every day since 2019.
 Maybe you’ve seen breathwork studios crop up in your neighborhood, like Frequency Mind in New York, or been invited to a Zoom breathing class with Black Girls Breathing.
 Maybe you’ve downloaded apps like Breath Ball and Breathwrk or been shown targeted ads for @thebreathguy on Instagram.
 Perhaps you’ve read that breathing can help one “overcome codependency” (Goop) and that it’s “the new yoga” (Vogue).
 You might have read a tabloid featuring Julianne Hough’s Kinrgy dance-breathing or the New York Knicks’ wellness lead, who initiated the first daily breathwork program in the NBA.
 Maybe you’re reading this on an airplane, headed to a four-night, $2,000 breathing retreat in the Canary Islands.